liphan/Building-Performance-Database/README.md

 # Building Performance Benchmarking

+This project is a benchmarking tool for Energy Usage Intensity (EUI) of a selected building type (eg. Education) at a selected location
+(eg. Oregon).

-For a new building to be built, or an existing building to be retrofitted:
+This tool can be used prior to constructing a new building, or retrofitting an existing building.

-Based on building location, type and design features, this project identifies other similar existing buildings and analyses their energy efficiencies for benchmarking.
+Based on building location, type and feature, this project identifies other similar existing buildings in the same location and analyses the aggregate EUI for benchmarking.

+_bpd_api_practice.py_ - query data from Building Performance Database and then store the result as csv files in local computer

+_explore.ipynb_ - explore the result / data in the csv files